jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

  > When an Query is applied, AdapTable will **only display those rows that match all of the Conditions in the Query**.

-Queryes are named and saved and, therefore, available for re-use.
+Queries are named and saved and, therefore, available for re-use.

-Queryes can be provided at design-time (through [Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_querystate_.querystate.html)) or at run-time through the UI (if Entitlements allow).
+Queries can be provided at design-time (through [Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_querystate_.querystate.html)) or at run-time through the UI (if Entitlements allow).

 ## UI Elements

 Query includes the following UI Elements:

-- **Popup** - Shows a list of existing Queryes with *Edit* and *Delete* buttons, and a Radio Button to select one to be run.
+- **Popup** - Shows a list of existing Queries with *Edit* and *Delete* buttons, and a Radio Button to select one to be run.
 Plus an *Add* button to start the Query Wizard.

-- **Wizard** - A series of steps facilitating the creation and editing of Queryes.
+- **Wizard** - A series of steps facilitating the creation and editing of Queries.

-- **Toolbar** - Provides a list of the available Queryes in a dropdown, together with buttons for adding / adding / deleting.
+- **Toolbar** - Provides a list of the available Queries in a dropdown, together with buttons for adding / adding / deleting.

 - **Tool Panel** - Same as Toolbar above.